harryho/blog-hugo/content/dev/php-web.md

 ### Install Prestashop

 There is a instruction page inside the zip file.
 You can follow the instructions to complete the installation.
 There is no EasyPHP, Wamp, XAMPP, or any similar AMP (Apache+MySQL+PHP) package installed on my PC, but I have PHP, Apache, MySQL installed.
 Actually EasyPHP, Wamp are just the bundle of PHP development tools, which include PHP, Apache, MySQL.
-I don't install too many duplicate softwares and packages on my PC, so I prefer to install Prestashop with what I have on my PC.
-It is up to you which way you choose to install it.
+I don't want to install too many duplicate softwares and packages on my PC, so I prefer to install Prestashop with what I have on my PC.
+Which strategy is up to you.

+### Install Prestashop with AMP package

+* Follow the instruction page within zip file.

 ### Install Prestashop without AMP package